Vijayendra Kumeria: My Heart Goes Out To Those Who Don't Have Supportive Partners

-Mumbai, Feb 19 (IANS) Actor Vijendra Kumeria, or Dev Parikh of Naagin 5, is saddened by people committing suicides, actor Sandeep Nahar being the latest case.
+Mumbai, Feb 19: Actor Vijendra Kumeria, or Dev Parikh of Naagin 5, is saddened by people committing suicides, actor Sandeep Nahar being the latest case.

 The late Nahar had, in his suicide note, stated his wife was mentally harassing him.
 Vijayendra feels it is very important to have supportive partners.